Mean-field behavior of nearest-neighbor oriented percolation on the BCC lattice above $8+1$ dimensions: Acknowledgments

-YK and SH are grateful to the National Center for Theoretical Sciences (NCTS) for providing his support and hospitality during visit National Chengchi University (NCCU) in the period of May--June, 2018.
-YK is also grateful to the financial support from NCCU during the visits in the period of November 5--17, 2018, and in the period of December 17--27, 2019.
+YK and SH are grateful to the National Center for Theoretical Sciences (NCTS) for providing his support and hospitality during his visit to National Chengchi University (NCCU) in the period May--June 2018.
+YK is also grateful for the financial support from NCCU during the visits from November 5--17, 2018, and from December 17--27, 2019.
 The work of LCC was supported by the Grant MOST 109-2115-M-004-010-MY3.
-Finally, we would like to thank Akira Sakai and anonymous referees for valuable comments on an earlier version of the manuscript.
+Finally, we would like to thank Akira Sakai and the anonymous referees for their valuable comments on an earlier version of the manuscript.